Open Bible Data Home About News OET Key

 εἰπὲ ἵνα οἱ λίθοι οὗτοι ἄρτοι γένωνται

 Here the devil wants Jesus to tell the stones to become bread.
-If it would be helpful in your language, you could make this idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [tell these stones to become bread] or [speak words that make these stones become bread]

 Note 5 topic: figures-of-speech / quotations